Simon Pagenaud: 2022

-After a difficult 2021 campaign, Pagenaud left the Penske team & joined Meyer Shank Racing alongside former Penske teammate, Helio Castroneves.
+After a difficult 2021 campaign, Pagenaud left the Penske team & joined Meyer Shank Racing alongside former Penske teammate, Hélio Castroneves.
+Despite an encouraging start to the 2022 season which included a second-place finish at the Indy GP, the No. 60 team gradually lost competitiveness as the season continued, culminating in a fifteenth-place points finish for Pagenaud.

 2023

 In 2023, Pagenaud returned to the 24 Hours of Le Mans, taking part in the LMP2 class for Cool Racing.
 It would be the first time Pagenaud competed in the race since 2011, where he finished second overall driving for the Peugeot Sport factory team.